gshirodkar/Perfect-Number-Calculator/README.md

 # Perfect-Number-Calculator
-A *very* simple method to calculate perfect numbers using the java programming language.
+A *very* simple program to calculate perfect numbers using the java programming language.

 A _perfect number_ is a number whose factors add up to the number itself.